-The company may pay interest at 550 basis points more than euro interbank offered rate for the loan, with a 1.25 percent floor on the benchmark lending rate, according to data compiled by Bloomberg.
-The deal may be priced at 98.5 cents on the euro, reducing the proceeds for Grohe and boosting the yield to investors.
+Grohe is offering to pay interest at 550 basis points more than benchmarks for both portions of the loan, with a 1.25 percent floor on the lending benchmarks, the person said.
+The euro slice will be sold to investors at 98.5 cents on the euro and the dollar-denominated debt at 99 cents on the dollar, reducing the proceeds for the company and boosting the yield to investors.
 A basis point is 0.01 percentage point.

 Lenders attended bank meetings in London on May 2 and in New York on May 4, said the person.
-The deadline for commitments was originally May 16.
+The deadline for commitments was originally today at 5 p.m.

 To contact the editor responsible for this story: Faris Khan at firstname.lastname@example.org